MohammadB88/model-as-a-service/README.md

   - **Partials**
     - **submenu**

-- Files that should be ***created*** in the Developer Portal content section are as follows:
-(*In this step, we will add new pages and files to the Developer Portal, based on the specifications listed below.*)
+- In this step, we will add new pages and files to the default **Developer Portal**, based on the specifications listed below:
   - **Examples:** Create a 'New Page' named *'Examples'*.

   ![audience_portal_content_examples.png](img/audience_portal_content_examples.png)